jinshaw16/AAD_t1d/README.md

 Code related to analysis examining whether any variants associated with type 1 diabetes (T1D) have  differential effect sizes between those diagnosed early (<7 years) or late (>13 years).

-## Data
+# Data

-The underlying data is sensitive and thus not publically available, though results will be posted on here.
-Though this repository has been created in an attempt to make it clear exactly how analyses and data processing were carried out.
+The underlying data is sensitive and thus not publically available, though results will be posted on here and paths to underlieing data on the DIL servers will be placed here.
+This repository has been created in an attempt to make it clear exactly how analyses and data processing were carried out.

-### Prerequisites
+# Prerequisites

 Many R packages and other software are used throughout this analysis.
 R packages: